 bower.json

-that we still use
+, which we still use

-- license-checker for the frontend reading several
+- license-checker reads several

 Dedicated tool to download and update licenses